milancoin-project/p2pool-n/README.md

 * Run your miner program, connecting to 127.0.0.1 on port 26490.

 Milancoin:
-* Run P2Pool with the "--net Milancoin" option.
+* Run P2Pool with the "--net milancoin" option.
 * Run your miner program, connecting to 127.0.0.1 on port 13333.

 Sponsors: